• THE CORNFLOWER •

 Fabaceae family

-The vulnary anthyllide is a plant characterized by the woolly appearance of its flower clusters.
+Vulnerary anthyllid is a plant characterised by the woolly appearance of its flower clusters.

 • THE OFFICINAL VALERIAN •